shahabaalam/Emotion_Classifier_NLP/README.md

 - `NLP_Emotion_Classifier_DistilBERT.pdf`: A PDF version of the Jupyter notebook.
 - `app.py`: Streamlit application for deploying the model as a web service.
 - `requirements.txt`: Contains all the necessary Python packages for the project.
-- `emotion-detection-model/`: Directory containing the trained DistilBERT model and tokenizer files needed to run the Streamlit application.
+- `emotion-detection-model/`: Directory containing the trained DistilBERT model and tokenizer files needed to run the Streamlit

+### Required Model and Tokenizer Files

+After running the Jupyter notebook, ensure to move the following files into the `emotion-detection-model/` directory:

 - `config.json`: Configuration file for the model.
 - `model.safetensors`: The trained model file.
 - `special_tokens_map.json`: Special tokens for the tokenizer.
 - `tokenizer_config.json`: Configuration for the tokenizer.
 - `tokenizer.json`: Tokenizer file.
 - `training_args.bin`: Training arguments used during model training.
 - `vocab.txt`: Vocabulary file for the tokenizer.

 ## Installation